How to Install Paperless-NGX on a Synology NAS with Docker

 Since version 1.11.0 of Paperless, not only are attachments of emails processed but also the text of the email itself can be archived with Gotenberg.

-New Stack (Docker-Compose)
+Create a New Stack in Portainer (Docker-Compose)

 New Stack